-Provided that a Benchmark Event has not occurred in respect of the SOFR Compounded Index, if, with respect to any Interest Period, the relevant rate is not published for the SOFR Compounded Index either on the relevant Start or End date, then the Calculation Agent shall calculate the rate of interest for that

-Interest Period as if Index Determination was not specified in the applicable Pricing Supplement and as if Compounded Daily SOFR (as defined in Condition 7A) had been specified instead in the Pricing Supplement and where "p" for the purposes of that definition in Condition 7A shall be deemed to be the same as the Relevant Number specified in the Pricing Supplement.
-For the avoidance of doubt, if a Benchmark Event has occurred in respect of the SOFR Compounded Index, the provisions of Condition 7(j) (Benchmark Discontinuation) shall apply.
+Provided that a Benchmark Event has not occurred in respect of the SOFR Compounded Index, if, with respect to any Interest Period, the relevant rate is not published for the SOFR Compounded Index either on the relevant Start or End date, then the Calculation Agent shall calculate the rate of interest for that Interest Period as if Index Determination was not specified in the applicable Pricing Supplement and as if Compounded SOFR (as defined in Condition 7(k) (Floating Rate Note Provision - Interest - Floating Rate Notes referencing SOFR (Screen Rate Determination)) had been specified instead in the Pricing Supplement, and in each case "Observation Shift" had been specified as the Observation Method in the relevant Pricing Supplement, and where the Observation Period for the purposes of that definition in Condition 7(k) (Floating Rate Note Provision - Interest - Floating Rate Notes referencing SOFR (Screen Rate Determination)) shall be deemed to be the same as the Relevant Number specified in the Pricing Supplement.
+For the avoidance of doubt, if a Benchmark Event has occurred in respect of the SOFR Compounded Index, the provisions of Condition 7(j) (Floating Rate Note Provision - Benchmark Replacement (Independent Adviser)) shall apply.